GPU Shader Experiments

 Real-time procedural 3D scene generation using ray marching and distance field (also known as 'sphere tracing') accelerated rendering techniques.

-Distance Field - Waves - plane deformation, simple reflections.
+Simple Waves - first try at moving water surface - basic plane deformation, simple reflections.

 Mandelcube - Borg Cube?!
 Outside a more solid looking version of the mandelbox fractal.